Approaching 2024 and beyond requires renewed commitment to evolution and innovation.

 How can audit firms balance the need for innovation with the need for risk management and regulatory compliance?

-Where training can take time and investments in human capital, which can be lost if those people choose to leave the profession, innovating using technology secures confidence in proven process-driven results to meet the growing demands for risk management and regulatory compliance.
+Innovation using technology secures confidence in proven process-driven results to meet the growing demands for risk management and regulatory compliance.
 Audit firms must find a way to adapt by regulating digital reporting with business insights.

 With an increase in M&A activity, auditors may face challenges in managing the complexities of the transaction and ensuring that financial reporting is accurate and reliable.
-In 2022, over 20,000 mergers and acquisitions took place in the U.S. alone.
+In 2022, over 20,000 mergers and acquisitions took place in the U.S. alone

 How can audit firms help their clients navigate the challenges associated with M&A transactions?